Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Main results

 The proofs of these statements are given in \cref{S:proofs}.

 \begin{remark} For any $\kappa\in\R^d$, equations \eqref{eq:main-SDE} and \eqref{eq:EMsde} can be rewritten as:

 where $\widetilde b(x):=b (x)-\kappa$, $\widetilde L_t:=L_t+\kappa t$.
 Clearly, if $b\in\C^\beta$, then $\wt b \in\C^\beta$.
-Therefore, if for some $\kappa\in\R^d$ the process $(L_t+\kappa t)_{t\in[0,1]}$ satisfies \ref{A:1}--\ref{A:3}, then \cref{T:main,C:main} hold (provided that all the other conditions on $\beta$, $b$, $p$ are met). \end{remark}
+Therefore, if for some $\kappa\in\R^d$ the process $(L_t+\kappa t)_{t\in[0,1]}$ satisfies \ref{A:1}--\ref{A:3}, then \cref{T:main,C:main,t:altm} hold (provided that all the other conditions on $\beta$, $b$, $p$ are met). \end{remark}

-\begin{remark} In most of the applications $\alpha=\nalpha$.
-In this case \Cref{fig} shows the region where \cref{T:main} guarantees the convergence of the Euler scheme.
+\begin{remark} \Cref{fig} shows the region where \cref{T:main} guarantees the convergence of the Euler scheme.
 Let us give some context for some of the different regimes of interest for the exponents. \begin{enumerate}[(i)] \item In the regime $\alpha\in[2/3,2]$, \eqref{eq:main-exponent} coincides with the well-known condition \eqref{eq:exponents-WP}, and thus \cref{T:main} establishes strong convergence in the optimal range of $\beta$.
 We also remark that the threshold $2/3$ appears in the theory of L\'evy driven SDEs from time to time, e.g., in \cite{Chen32, Menozzi_McKean}.
 We are unsure whether there is some connection between these appearances, or if this is just an instance of the ``\emph{law of small numbers}''.